Znullptr/Fake-News-Detection/README.md

 ## Features

+- **Web Scraping:** Crawl news sites using BeautifulSoup in combination with Newspaper3k.
 - **News Classification:** Classifies articles based on features extracted from their text.
 - **Preprocessing Pipelines:** Includes filtering, tokenization, stop-word removal, and lemmatization.
 - **Machine Learning Models:** Trained with algorithms like: